askeric/PnwDiving-Public/README.md

 # PnwDiving-Public
-Welcome to pnwdiving.com public repository!
+Welcome to the pnwdiving.com public repository!

 You may post bugs/requests/discussions here